opentensor/bits/bits/BIT-0009-Native-collateral-support.md

 There are several ways this can be done:
 - Reclaim only during uid / subnet deregistration (easiest)
 - Reclaim immediately (bad for some types of subnets)
-- Reclaim after a delay, say 60 tempos, where the reclaim doesn't actually go through if the validators vote to burn it before the delay expires
+- Reclaim after a delay, say in 3 supertempos (60 tempos, ~72h), where the reclaim doesn't actually go through if the validators vote to burn it before the delay expires

 ### Voting participation
 Since weight copiers won't vote in the collateral system, we need to exclude their stake from the calculation and honest validators should vote `0` if they would prefer to not slash.

+In order to reduce the amount of `0` votes cast by honest validators for every hotkey which holds the collateral, the code should assume a `0` vote for every validator which participated at least once in the given supertempo (20 tempos) in any vote:
+- Weight copiers will never vote on anything, so their stake will be substracted from the total
+- Small malicious validators won't ever get to 50% of effective stake
+- Positive votes will go through efficiently

+### When to count the votes and burn
+In the subnet superblock (or superblock + N tempos if one day we'll be reducing superblock complexity).
+This way if there is a problem with the validators crashing, there will be sufficient time to repair them before a malicious hybrid uid could burn collateral of his competitors.

 ### Flashloans
-Anti-MEV measures will foil flashloans
+Anti-MEV measures will foil flashloans.

+### Stake before burn?
+No, because that will incentivize holders to burn collaterals and it's not a nice dynamic to have on a system-wide scale.

 ## Backwards Compatibility
 Collaterals will be entirely optional.